XiaYangLabOrg/scNetworkAtlas/README.md

 ```

 inputs:
+- rerun: set to "True" or "False" depending on whether you are rerunning jobs that did not finish in time.
 - mode: set to "test" to run on one cell type at one parameter; set to "default" to run on all modules
 - modules_dir: directory of gene memberships created in previous script relative to atlas root directory (e.g. gene_memberships)
 - dbs: path to all pathway enrichment databases